jhongover9000/Project2-Cole-Joseph/README.md

 # Project2-Cole-Joseph
-Repository for an TCP implementation via C Sockets.
+Repository for a TCP implementation via C Sockets.